ADULT MENTAL HEALTH FIRST AID

 Adult Mental Health First Aid is designed to teach people how to help an individual over the age of 18 who is experiencing a mental health or addictions challenge or is in crisis.
 Adult Mental Health First Aid can be helpful for anyone: Employers, Police Officers, Hospital Staff, First Responders, Faith Leaders, Community Members, and Caring Individuals.
 The course introduces common mental health challenges and teaches a 5-step action plan for how to help individuals in both crisis and non-crisis situations.
 Topics covered include anxiety, depression, substance use, psychosis and trauma.
 Evidence-based professional, peer and self-help resources are provided.

-Our Task Force is fortunate to have a co-chair who teaches Adult Mental Health First Aid courses.
+Our Task Force is fortunate to have a member who is certified to teach Adult Mental Health First Aid courses.